yogithaj08/digital-certificate-verification-system/README.md

 ## System Design

-The following diagrams illustrate the data flow and database structure of the Digital Certificate Verification System.
+The following diagrams illustrate the data flow, entity relationships, and database structure of the Digital Certificate Verification System.

 ### Entity Relationship(ER) Diagram